Saarland Therme – Review of this oriental spa in Germany

 saarland-thermes-germany

-Enjoy the oriental atmosphere without traveling – that is the challenge of Saarland Therme.
-This spa, located in Rilchingen-Hanweiler in Saarland, Germany, close to the French border, has put a lot of emphasis on the decoration of its pools, saunas, hammams and restaurant.
+Saarland Thermes offers you the chance to enjoy an oriental atmosphere without having to travel.
+This spa, located in Rilchingen-Hanweiler in Germany's Saarland region, close to the French border, has placed great emphasis on the decoration of its pools, saunas, hammams and restaurant.

 The healing thermal spring water of Rilchingen-Hanweiler